DiamondLightSource/httomo/docs/source/howto/process_lists/side_outputs/side_out.rst

 There could be various configurations when this reference is required from other methods as well.
 We present more verbose :ref:`side_output_example` below.

-.. note:: Side outputs and references to them are generated automatically with the :ref:`utilities_yamlgenerator`.
+.. note:: Side outputs and references to them are generated automatically with the `YAML generator <https://diamondlightsource.github.io/httomo-backends/utilities/yaml_generator.html>`_.
 Usually there is no need to modify them when editing a process list.

 .. _side_output_example: